timklapdor/heart-soul-machine/src/timeline.md

 tags:
 location:
 cover-image:
-summary: 'This is a bit of a timeline of my life, some of th key events and markers along the way - personally and professionally.'
+summary: 'This is a bit of a timeline of my life, some of the key events and markers along the way - personally and professionally.'
 collection: timeline
 ---